-As the school year ramps up and the homework loads get heavier, so do backpacks.
-And, just a heads up: if you’re carrying anything heavier than 15% of your body weight, you get a failing grade in backpack safety.
+As the school year begins to ramp up and the homework loads get heavier, so do backpacks.
+If students carry anything heavier than 15% of their body weight, they might just get a failing grade in backpack safety.

-Mark Halley, a physical therapist at our Rosedale, MD, location, warns that improper backpack wear can lead to faulty postures and even improper spinal alignment.
-Bringing home all those books might get you an A, but they can also damage your muscles if you continue to carry too much.
-The more you carry, the more strain you put on your muscles, which can leave you more vulnerable to injury.
+On a serious note, Mark Halley, a physical therapist at our Rosedale, MD location, warns that improper backpack wear can lead to faulty postures and even improper spinal alignment.
+Students might think that bringing home all of their heavy books is necessary, but that weight can damage their muscles if they regularly carry too much.
+The more they carry, the more strain that is put on their muscles, which can leave them more vulnerable to injury.

-So, what do you do?
-If you still want to bring home your books, Mark shares a few tips from nationally-recognized researchers at the American Physical Therapy Association, American Occupational Therapy Association, and Move Forward PT.
+So, what is the solution?
+For students that need to bring home heavy books, Mark has a few helpful tips from nationally recognized researchers at the American Physical Therapy Association, American Occupational Therapy Association and Move Forward PT.

 - Keep it close: Put the heaviest books closest to your back.
 The farther the weight is from your back, the harder your muscles have to work.